We were founded in 2009 and our leadership team brings significant expertise in oncology drug development and commercialization to Clovis.

 Brian G. Atwood has served as a member of our board of directors since our inception.
 He is President and CEO as well as a co-founder of Cell Design Labs, Inc., a biotechnology company focused on developing human cell engineering technology for the treatment of multiple diseases, including cancer.
 In 1999, he co-founded and currently serves as a Managing Director for Versant Ventures, a healthcare-focused venture capital firm.
 Prior to founding Versant Ventures, Mr. Atwood served as a general partner of Brentwood Associates, a venture capital firm.
 Mr. Atwood also serves on the boards of several pharmaceutical and biotechnology companies, including Atreca, Inc., Immune Design Corp.
 (NASDAQ: IMDZ), OpGen, Inc. (NASDAQ: OPGN), PhaseRx, Inc., and Veracyte, Inc (NASDAQ: VCYT).
 Mr. Atwood also served on the boards of Five Prime Therapeutics (NASDAQ: FPRX), Helicos Biosciences (NASDAQ: HLCS), and Pharmion Corporation, and Trius Therapeutics, Inc. (NASDAQ: TSRX) acquired in 2013, and Cadence Pharmaceuticals, Inc. (NASDAQ: CADX) acquired in 2014.
 Mr. Atwood holds a B.S. in biological sciences from the University of California, Irvine, a M.S. in ecology from the University of California, Davis, and an M.B.A. from Harvard University.

 Ginger Graham has served as a member of our board of directors since 2013.
-She is the President and CEO of Two Trees Consulting, where she coaches first-time CEOs of public and private companies.
+She is the former President and CEO of Amylin Pharmaceuticals, a biopharmaceutical company based in San Diego, CA focused on diabetes and obesity.
+Previously, Ms. Graham was Group Chairman, Office of the President for Guidant Corporation.
+She is the former President and CEO of Two Trees Consulting, where she coached first-time CEOs of public and private companies.
 She has been a senior lecturer at Harvard University and a faculty member in its Entrepreneurship Unit.
-Ms. Graham is the former President and CEO of Amylin Pharmaceuticals, a biopharmaceutical company based in San Diego, CA focused on diabetes and obesity.
-Previously, Ms. Graham was Group Chairman, Office of the President for Guidant Corporation.
-Ms. Graham serves on the Boards of Directors for Walgreens Boots Alliance, Inc. (NASDAQ: WBA), Genomic Health, Inc., Surefire Medical, Elcelyx Therapeutics Inc., Proteus Biomedical, and Circle of Life Hospice Foundation.
-Ms. Graham has a Bachelor of Science, Agriculture with high honors from the University of Arkansas and a Master in Business Administration with distinction from Harvard Business School.
+Ms. Graham serves on the Boards of Directors for Walgreens Boots Alliance, Inc. (NASDAQ: WBA), Genomic Health, Inc., (NASDAQ: GHDX), Surefire Medical, and Elcelyx Therapeutics Inc. Ms. Graham has a Bachelor of Science, Agriculture with high honors from the University of Arkansas and a Master in Business Administration with distinction from Harvard Business School.

 Paul H. Klingenstein has served as a member of our board of directors since our inception.
 He is the Managing Partner of Aberdare Ventures, a healthcare-focused venture capital firm he formed in 1999.
 Prior to founding Aberdare, Mr. Klingenstein worked in venture capital and private equity with Warburg Pincus and Accel Partners, and was an advisor to the Rockefeller Foundation.
 Mr. Klingenstein currently serves on the boards of several private companies.
-Mr. Klingenstein has previously served on the boards of Anacor Pharmaceuticals, Inc. (NASDAQ: ANAC), Aviron Inc., Conatus Pharmaceuticals Inc. (NASDAQ: CNAT), EnteroMedics Inc. (NASDAQ: ETRM), Glycomed Inc., Isis Pharmaceuticals, Inc. (NASDAQ: ISIS), Pharmion Corporation, Viagene Inc., and Xomed Surgical Products Inc. He is currently a board member of MacArthur Foundation.
+Mr. Klingenstein has previously served on the boards of Anacor Pharmaceuticals, Inc. (NASDAQ: ANAC), Aviron Inc., Conatus Pharmaceuticals Inc. (NASDAQ: CNAT), EnteroMedics Inc. (NASDAQ: ETRM), Glycomed Inc., Isis Pharmaceuticals, Inc., now Ionis Pharmaceuticals, Inc. (NASDAQ: IONS), Pharmion Corporation, Viagene Inc., and Xomed Surgical Products Inc. He is currently a board member of MacArthur Foundation and the London School of Hygience and Tropical Medicine.
 He has also served on the boards of various educational and non-profit institutions.
 Mr. Klingenstein received an A.B. in anthropology from Harvard University and an M.B.A. from Stanford University.

 Edward J. McKinley has served as a member of our board of directors since our inception and serves as the chairman of our audit committee.
 Mr. McKinley spent 20 years serving in various roles at the private equity firm Warburg Pincus, including managing the firm’s private equity activity in Europe and serving on the firm’s Management Committee.
 Before joining Warburg Pincus, he was with the management consulting firm McKinsey & Company.
 Mr. McKinley also served on the board of Pharmion Corporation and currently serves on the boards of several private companies, and as an advisor or investment committee head for several investment management firms.
 He also serves on the investment committee of several endowments, and on the boards or advisory boards of several non-profit organizations.
 He graduated Phi Beta Kappa with honors from Stanford University and holds a graduate management degree from Yale University.